nickglazzard1959/gplot2/ports/vms/README.md

 Building all components of GPLOT and DIMFILM on VAX/VMS
 =======================================================

 This can be done as follows.
+Please note that there is a section below with some additional notes for people using VAX/VMS 4.7.
+These notes are not needed if using VAX/VMS 7.3.
+They may be relevant for other versions (only 7.3 and 4.7 have been tested).
+Please read this section **first** if it is relevant to you.

 Transferring source to the VAX/VMS host
 ---------------------------------------